 When certain appliances are powered off but still plugged into electrical outlets, they passively consume electricity.
 This is referred to as “phantom energy.”
 Most of these devices draw an insignificant amount of energy, but others, such as those listed here, suck a higher quantity of power, earning the title “energy vampires.”

-Research shows when enough devices are plugged in, the standby power can swell to equate 20% of your electric bill.
-Here are some of the biggest contributors:
+Research shows that when enough devices are plugged in, the standby power can equal 20% of your electric bill.
+Here are some of the most significant contributors:

 1. Chargers: Have you made it a habit to leave a charger or charging cable plugged in next to the couch or other convenient location?
 As handy as this practice is, the charger will continue to draw power.
 When your fully charged cellphone remains plugged into an outlet, it will continue to drain your home’s electricity.

 3. Televisions: When you turn your TV off, do you notice its power light turns red?
 If so, this indicates your television is still sucking electricity.
-Note that most newer TVs have a listening feature that can automatically turn on by your voice or other devices, despite being “turned off.”
+Note that most newer TVs have a listening feature that your voice or other devices can automatically turn on despite being “turned off.”

-4. Streaming boxes: If you have a streaming box for your TV, any time you power it down it continues to use energy to record shows you’ve scheduled.
-The device further requires power so it can receive a signal from its remote at any given time.
+4. Streaming boxes: If you have a streaming box for your TV, any time you power it down, it continues to use energy to record shows you’ve scheduled.
+The device requires power to receive a signal from its remote anytime.

 6. Printers: Do you turn off your printer at all?
-Or do you merely leave it in standby mode when you’re done using it for the day?
+Or do you leave it in standby mode when you’re done using it for the day?
 This habit ensures your printer sucks up electricity at all times.
-If your printer is wireless, be aware it requires a higher amount of energy due to maintaining an active Wi-Fi signal, even when powered down.
+If your printer is wireless, be aware it requires more energy due to maintaining an active Wi-Fi signal, even when powered down.

 How to reduce or stop energy vampires

-Beyond the recommendation to unplug all devices when not in use — which is unrealistic — there are ways you can reduce and stop wasting electricity, including the use of energy star appliances, outlet timers, surge protectors and standby power killers.
+Beyond the unrealistic recommendation to unplug all devices when not in use, there are ways to reduce and stop wasting electricity, including using energy star appliances, outlet timers, surge protectors and standby power killers.